oddkiva/sara/doc/sphinx/source/multiviewgeometry/distance_calculation.rst

 Generalization
 --------------

 We can generalize elegantly the reasoning by means of linear algebra.
-So it will not matter which angular direction :math:`(\psi, \theta, \phi)` the camera is looking at.
+And it will not matter which angular direction :math:`(\psi, \theta, \phi)` the camera is looking at.

 Let us assume that the road is *planar*.
 Following the usual convention in the automotive industry, without loss of generality, any point on the ground is at